AryaSvitkona/ShopwareStageCreator/README.md

 3. run script with `bash ssc.sh`

 ### Exclude files and folders (optional)
-You will find inside "ShopwareStageCreator/files" a file called "rsync-excludes.txt".
+You will find inside `ShopwareStageCreator/files` a file called `rsync-excludes.txt`.
 You're able to add specific files or folders, which not should be synced inside the "stage" subfolder.
-DON'T remove the "stage/" line, otherwise it will sync the stage folder inside itself until infinity and beyond.
+DON'T remove the `stage/` line, otherwise it will sync the stage folder inside itself until infinity and beyond.

 ---